-City & Guilds Level 2 Technical Certificate in Horticulture
+Your final qualification will be a City & Guilds Level 2 Technical Certificate in Horticulture.

 Additional Costs and Information

-Practical clothing is available to purchase from the college shop and must be worn during all practical sessions.
+Practical clothing is available to purchase from the College shop which must be worn during all practical sessions.

 You will also need to purchase your own personal protective equipment.
-Please note it is not necessary to acquire the items below prior to commencing the course, as on your arrival we will advise you on the best types to purchase.
+Please note that it is not necessary to make these purchases before the start of the course; when you join us, we will advise you on the best types to purchase.

 Trips and visits are an important aspect of the programme, allowing you to appreciate the diverse range of career opportunities and organisations within the sector.
 You will be expected to cover the cost of trips and other enrichment activities via the College shop.

-Your lecturer will recommend a small number of text books for use on this course; although these are available in the college library you may wish to acquire your own copies.
+Your lecturer will recommend a small number of textbooks for use on this course.
+These are available in the College library, or you may wish to buy your own copies.